SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-25-webb-space-telescope-launched.md

 entirety of the 10 year mission.

-So it's important that the launch go _perfectly:_ any use of fuel to correct mistakes here is fuel lost to the rest of the mission, insofar as the booster and the telescope propulsion interact at all.
+So it's important that the launch go _perfectly:_ any use of fuel to correct mistakes here is fuel lost to the rest of the mission (insofar as the booster and the telescope propulsion interact at all).

 The result so far:
 - successful launch, with insertion into the transfer orbit to L2